Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

-on the trivial energy levels $\fH=H^{xy}=H^{uz}=H^{vw}=0$.
-We have already substituted trivial energy levels in \eqref{ODEzHm}, \eqref{ODEwHm}.
-Linearization at $u=0$ and simple zeros $z=e$ of $H_1$ identifies the spectral quotients $\lambda=1/(m+1)$ of all equilibria at $u=0$ as saddles with integer Poincaré resonance $1\,{:}\,(m{+}1)$.
-Therefore, the linearization theorem \ref{thmuzmlin}(ii) for general $m$-homogeneous ODEs fails to apply.
-In theorem \ref{thmHm} we will establish blow-up loops, nonetheless.
+The spectral quotients $\lambda=1/(m+1)>0$ of the linearization identify all equilibria $(0,e)$ as nodes with integer Poincaré resonance $1\,{:}\,(m{+}1)$.
+Therefore, the linearization theorem \ref{thmuzmlin}(ii) for general $m$-homogeneous ODEs fails to apply in the Hamiltonian case.
+Since we are in the Poincaré domain of nodes, and not in the Siegel domain of saddles, linearization theorem \ref{thmsadlin} also fails, even though \eqref{ODEuHm}, \eqref{ODEvHm} are linear in $u,v$, respectively, with linear holonomy.
+In theorem \ref{thmHm} we will establish minimal blow-up loops and stars, nonetheless.

-We invoke invariance of the Hamiltonian energy levels, instead.
-Indeed, the Hamiltonian $H$ is constant on leaves $\fL\subset \{H=c\}$.
-Biholomorphic scaling by $\sigma\in\Co$ conjugates the flows on energy levels $c\neq0$ to the reference algebraic curve $c=1$.
-The only other case is the trivial energy level $H=c=0$.
+To replace linearization, we invoke invariance of the Hamiltonian energy levels.
+Indeed, the Hamiltonian $H$ is constant on leafs $\fL\subset \{H\!=\!c\}$.
+Biholomorphic scaling by $\sigma\in\Co$ conjugates the flows on energy levels $c\neq0$ to the reference complex algebraic curve $c\!=\!1$.
+The only other case is the trivial energy level $H\!=\!c\!=\!0$.
 We treat both cases separately.

-The case $H=c=0$ further simplifies \eqref{ODEuHm} to
+The case $H\!=\!c\!=\!0$ further simplifies \eqref{ODEuHm} to